What is the next step to be aware of when it comes to recognising dry rot?

 The most common symptom of dry rot, even without physically seeing the outbreak, are the presence of a damp and fungal smell.
 The smell may not necessarily mean there is a dry rot issue, but would certainly indicate an issue with dampness that could lead to dry rot.

 Dry Rot vs Wet Rot

-All rots are caused by fungi which require a high level of damp and moisture in order to grow and thrive.
+All rot is caused by fungi which require a high-level of damp and moisture in order to grow and thrive.

 Dry Rot, however, is considered extremely dangerous to the structural integrity of any structure as it spreads rapidly to any wood it comes in contact with.
-Initially, Dry Rot requires a high level of moisture, but once it begins to grow and flourish, it is extremely invasive and can survive in a less optimal and much drier environment.
+Initially, Dry Rot requires a high level of moisture.
+However, once it begins to grow and flourish, it is extremely invasive and can survive in a less optimal and much drier environment.